ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/design_guidelines.md

 - If a callback is called in interrupt context, the API responsible should be clearly documented with a warning.
 	Use a consistent form across all APIs: **"warning: called from interrupt context"**

+### Experimental APIs

+All new APIs are considered experimental APIs and identified with `FEATURE_EXPERIMENTAL_API`:

+- For simple APIs (only one source file, or one source file and one header file), or when adding an experimental API to a stable library, use the flag as a preprocessor `ifdef` in the source file:

+    ```
+    #ifdef FEATURE_EXPERIMENTAL_API
+        // Code
+    #endif
+    ```

+- For full subsystems or libraries, place them under the directory `FEATURE_EXPERIMENTAL_API`.

+The build system only compiles files under this directory, or using this IFDEF, if the user includes them in the application's configuration.

 ## Documentation

 - Document all entities in a `.h` file using doxygen comment blocks.